MLOps Consulting Services: A Buyer's Guide for 2026

 Minimum project thresholds matter more than hourly rates

-Buyers often encounter issues here.
+Buyers often run into trouble here.
 Many firms will happily start a small engagement that has no chance of producing a usable production capability.

 My rule is simple.
 If the budget cannot fund architecture, one real production pipeline, monitoring, and handoff, do not start.
 A partial MLOps implementation creates more operational complexity than it removes.